 Balanoposthitis – Inflammation of both the foreskin and the glans at the end of the penis as a result of bacterial or fungal infection or contact dermatitis, leading to soreness, irritation, discharge, rashes, and more.
 Circumcisions are often prescribed in recurrent cases.

-Sexually Transmitted Diseases – The foreskin is believed to increase the risk of catching STDs due to the mucus membrane lining the inner tissue, which may allow certain germs and bacteria to penetrate the skin.
+Sexually Transmitted Diseases – The foreskin is believed to increase the risk of catching STDs due to the mucous membrane lining the inner tissue, which may allow certain germs and bacteria to penetrate the skin.
 The foreskin may even prolong the amount of time that the sensitive skin at the glans remains moist, encouraging bacterial growth.

 While many uncircumcised men do not experience any issues with their foreskin, in the event of frequent infections and issues, circumcision may be recommended as a preventative measure.